 From the inception of the Fischoff National Chamber Music Competition 43 years ago, Lineage made history in 2016 by becoming the first percussion group to reach finals of the senior division, earning the bronze medal.
 They are also semifinalists of both the Coltman Chamber Competition and the Fischoff National Chamber Music Competition (2015) and third place winners of the Percussive Arts Society’s Chamber Competition.

-Dedicated to using music as a tool by which to empower and inspire others, Trevor has organized benefit concerts over the past few years to raise nearly $10,000 for the Alzheimer's Association.
-And, as an endorsed educational artist with Black Swamp Percussion, Dragonfly Percussion, and Remo Drumheads, Trevor has presented masterclasses for over 3,000 students throughout Arizona, Georgia, and Florida.
+Dedicated to using music as a tool by which to empower and inspire others, Dr. Barroero has organized benefit concerts to raise over $15,000 for the Alzheimer's Association.
+And, as an endorsed artist with Black Swamp Percussion, Pearl/Adams, Dragonfly Percussion, Remo Drumheads, Vic Firth Drumsticks, Balter Mallets, and Zildjian Cymbals, Dr. Barroero has presented masterclasses for tens of thousands of students across the United States and regularly instructs an in-person and virtual studio of over 40 private percussion students ranging from toddlers to adults.

-A native of Tucson, Barroero was selected as one of 22 Flinn Scholars in the state of Arizona in 2012.
+Born and raised in Tucson, Trevor Barroero was selected as one of 22 Flinn Scholars in the state of Arizona in 2012.
 He received his Bachelor of Music in Percussion Performance with Honors from The University of Arizona, graduating Summa Cum Laude as the elected Outstanding Senior of the entire UA College of Fine Arts.
-He received his Master of Music, via full graduate assistantship, from the University of Georgia in 2017.
-Trevor is currently pursuing his Doctor of Musical Arts in Percussion Performance at UGA as Director of UGA Steel Bands.
-Barroero is a student of Timothy K. Adams Jr., former timpanist of the Pittsburgh Symphony and Kimberly Toscano Adams, former timpanist of the Tucson Symphony.
+He received his Master of Music degree, via full graduate assistantship, from the University of Georgia in 2017.
+Dr. Barroero completed his Doctor of Musical Arts degree at UGA in 2022, serving as the instructor of Percussion Methods and as the Director of the UGA Steel Band.
+Dr. Barroero was a student of Timothy K. Adams Jr., Kimberly Toscano Adams, Dr. Norman Weinberg, and Dr. Morris Palter.
+Additionally, Dr. Barroero studied privately with Paul Yancich and Mark Yancich for two summers at the Aspen Music Festival.

 Visit www.trevorbarroero.com to learn more.

-Dedicated to using music as a tool by which to empower and inspire others, Trevor has organized benefit concerts over the past few years to raise nearly $10,000 for the Alzheimer's Association.
-And, as an endorsed educational artist with Black Swamp Percussion, Dragonfly Percussion, and Remo Drumheads, Trevor has presented masterclasses for over 3,000 students throughout Arizona, Georgia, and Florida.
+Dedicated to using music as a tool by which to empower and inspire others, Dr. Barroero has organized benefit concerts to raise over $15,000 for the Alzheimer's Association.
+And, as an endorsed artist with Black Swamp Percussion, Pearl/Adams, Dragonfly Percussion, Remo Drumheads, Vic Firth Drumsticks, Balter Mallets, and Zildjian Cymbals, Dr. Barroero has presented masterclasses for tens of thousands of students across the United States and regularly instructs an in-person and virtual studio of over 40 private percussion students ranging from toddlers to adults.

-A native of Tucson, Barroero was selected as one of 22 Flinn Scholars in the state of Arizona in 2012.
+Born and raised in Tucson, Trevor Barroero was selected as one of 22 Flinn Scholars in the state of Arizona in 2012.
 He received his Bachelor of Music in Percussion Performance with Honors from The University of Arizona, graduating Summa Cum Laude as the elected Outstanding Senior of the entire UA College of Fine Arts.
-He received his Master of Music, via full graduate assistantship, from the University of Georgia in 2017.
-Trevor is currently pursuing his Doctor of Musical Arts in Percussion Performance at UGA as Director of UGA Steel Bands.
-Barroero is a student of Timothy K. Adams Jr., former timpanist of the Pittsburgh Symphony and Kimberly Toscano Adams, former timpanist of the Tucson Symphony.
+He received his Master of Music degree, via full graduate assistantship, from the University of Georgia in 2017.
+Dr. Barroero completed his Doctor of Musical Arts degree at UGA in 2022, serving as the instructor of Percussion Methods and as the Director of the UGA Steel Band.
+Dr. Barroero was a student of Timothy K. Adams Jr., Kimberly Toscano Adams, Dr. Norman Weinberg, and Dr. Morris Palter.
+Additionally, Dr. Barroero studied privately with Paul Yancich and Mark Yancich for two summers at the Aspen Music Festival.

 Visit www.trevorbarroero.com to learn more.